prof-rossetti/intro-to-python/projects/freestyle/proposal.md

 ### Group Membership

-You may work by yourself, or in a group with up to three members total.
+You may work by yourself, or in a group with up to X members total.
   + If working by yourself, write "N/A" below.
   + Otherwise if working in a group, write the email address(es) of all OTHER group members, separated by commas (e.g. "partner1@myschool.edu" for a two-person group, or "partner1@myschool.edu, partner2@myschool.edu" for a three-person group).